But, First Me

 UI Designer

-Research, Competitive Analysis, User Interview, User Persona,
+Research, Competitive Analysis, User Interview, User Persona, Wireframe and Visual Design.

 GOAL

-To design a campaign-led experience that motivates
+Design a campaign-led experience that:

-THE SCOPE
+SCOPE

 We focused on optimizing: